 What else should I know about TeamMates?

-To learn more about TeamMates, read through the Guide to TeamMates Mentoring Program for Parents and Guardians.
+To learn more about TeamMates, read through the Parent Permission Letter Handbook and Form.
 It covers the topics above in more detail and provides additional information related to TeamMates and mentoring.
 If you have other questions after reading the guide, please feel free to reach out to the Program Coordinator for your student’s school district.
 His or her contact information can be found on the TeamMates Chapter Pages.

 What is TeamMates+ Mentoring?